itaishufaro/Encoder-Decoder-Image-Captioning/README.md

 |'Transformer_optuna.py' | Optuna hyperparameter tuning script for the Transformer model.|
 |'Transformer_full.csv'| Results for the Transformer model during final training.|

-## Displaying Results
+## Results
 The full results for the Transformer model training are in the 'Transformer_full.csv' file.
-In order to replicate the results
+In order to replicate the results run `train.py` without changing the hyperparameters, seed or model class.

 ## Training
 In order to train the model one should clone the repository, select the model class (Transformer / LSTM) and select the required hyperparameters in the script (the optimal hyperparameters we used are already in the script).